inniyah/quaketoogre/readme.txt

 Building
 --------

-The program should compile on pretty much any platform, but it's only been tested on Windows and GNU/Linux.
+The program should compile on pretty much any platform, but it has been tested only on Windows and GNU/Linux.
 The only requirements are a decent C++ compiler and the standard C math library.

-For Windows users, I've included a Visual C++ .NET 2003 (VC7.1) project file.
+For Windows users, I've included a Visual C++ .NET 2005 (VC8) project file.
-It should also work for Visual C++ .NET 2005 (VC8), but that has not been tested.
+The program can be compiled directly from that.

 For GNU/Linux, a Makefile has been included that uses 'g++' for compilation.
 To compile the code, just run "make" from the command line.
 The compiled binary will be placed in the 'out' directory.

-For users of other platforms or IDEs, just creating a new project and adding all source files should be enough.
+For users of other platforms or IDEs, simply creating a new project and adding all source files should be enough.

 -----